jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - all:SOCPickResources:game=test|resources=clay=0|ore=1|sheep=0|wheat=0|wood=0|unknown=0|pn=3|reason=3
 - all:SOCPlayerElement:game=test|playerNum=3|actionType=SET|elementType=101|amount=0  // NUM_PICK_GOLD_HEX_RESOURCES
 - all:SOCGameState:game=test|state=20  // or another state, like 56 if another player must also choose
+- Or during initial placement, instead of all:SOCGameState, can be all:SOCTurn to begin next sequence

 ### Choose to move robber or pirate